Teredell/FCC/ES6/ES6 README.md

 i.e. cars will all have # of wheels, # of doors, make and model if we made a car class each time you made an object you would construct it with each of those.

+lesson 21: See notes in .js file, basically the exercise is worded really poorly IMO and i had to decypher it into Mat language to understand what was going on with a relatively simple concept.